evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 TGCAGGCCTGGAACTTGCTCTGTAGACTTCATTAGCCTCAAACTCACAGT
 ```

-I then used Trimmomatic version XXX on to cleanup all samples using this perl script:
+I then used Trimmomatic version 0.33 on to cleanup all samples using this perl script:

 ``` perl
 #!/usr/bin/perl